School Direct Secondary training places are available for 2018-19 in:

 Other entry requirements

-Finally, we will ask you for the names of two people who can provide a confidential reference outlining your skills and suitability to teach.
+Finally, we will ask applicants for the names of two people who can provide a confidential reference outlining their skills and suitability to teach.

 What we are looking for?

 Ampleforth College and our partner schools are looking to recruit and train high quality graduates with a passion for teaching who are sympathetic to the Roman Catholic faith.
 We particularly welcome applications from practising Catholics.
 Our priority is to recruit trainee teachers who share our vision and values, having the potential and the motivation to become outstanding teachers.
 Applicants must be hard working, reliable and able to cope in a challenging school environment.

 We believe trainees should have a good sense of humour and be resilient and self-motivating.
 Trainees will be passionate about the subject they will teach and have shown a commitment to working with young people prior to applying for the programme.
 In return we can offer a wealth of opportunities for professional development in a supportive working environment that will allow you to be creative and enhance your skills and expertise.